 What to look for in a software development team

-A great software development team is one with great attributes.
+A great software delivery team is one with great attributes.
 Ultimately, it is not just developing a product but also setting an impression on the client.
 So, if you are a business, keen to outsource software development for your next application, here are the qualities that you must look for in the prospective team.

-Strong technical skills – programming, testing, wireframing, etc. evidently are present in a software development team.
+Strong technical skills – programming, testing, wireframing, etc. evidently are present in a software dev team.
 However, without having a professional attitude, mindset, and approach, the team fails to achieve success.
 Professionalism is reflected in how team members coordinate with internal and external stakeholders, and conduct themselves as a part of the team.

 Great understanding of business rules